clifordunique/WillPower/README.md

 ## Run The Game

-To run on windows,

-download the zip and run the exe file in the "WillPower Windows" directory.
+To run on windows, download the zip and run the exe file in the "WillPower Windows" directory.

-While the Introduction doesn't appear to work on web,

-To run on Web,

-go to this link:
+To run on Web, go to this link:

 https://juicyslew.github.io/WillPower/

+<b>Note:</b> Introduction video doesn't work on the web
+Video can be found here:

 ### PLEASE DOWNLOAD THE GAME IF YOU CAN!
 IT WORKS BETTER THAT WAY.